 Winter Well-Being in Ayurveda for Health, Harmony & Balance

-Ayurveda recognises winter as a Kapha season with a strong Vata touch.
-It is characterised by cold weather, a sense of heaviness, moisture (rain or snow), and cloudy days.
+Ayurveda recognises winter as a Kapha season as it is characterised by cold weather, a sense of heaviness, moisture (rain or snow), and cloudy days.
 The winter season is also characterised by a feeling of lethargy when animals and humans generally go into a hibernating mode.
-These are all qualities shared by Kapha dosha.
-However, climate can also be quite windy and dry, which are Vata attributes.
+It has also a strong Vata touch with the climate that can also be quite windy and dry, which are Vata attributes.

 Winter foods that are easily digestible are ideal if you want to boost your immune system: fresh, wholesome and if possible organic.
 Some of the best foods to eat in winter are fruits and vegetables, whole grains, and ghee (clarified butter).
 It’s also important to avoid processed food, foods produced with chemicals and preservatives, or even those which are canned, frozen, and packaged.
 They disrupt the functioning of the digestive system and the immune system.